A food allergy happens when your immune system responds defensively to a specific food protein that, in reality, is not

 Your doctor may do a radioallergosorbent blood test (RAST) to check the number of antibodies produced by your immune system.
 Elevated levels of certain types of antibodies can help your doctor identify specific food allergies.

 By having you keep a food diary, your doctor will have a much better starting point to determine the foods that could trigger your allergies.
 You may be asked to eliminate all potentially allergenic foods and then add them back to your diet one at a time to see if they prompt any reaction.
 This is called an elimination and challenge diet.

 How Are Food Allergies Treated?

 The best way to cope with a food allergy is to strictly avoid the foods that cause a reaction.
-Mild reactions often will subside without treatment.
+Mild reactions often will go away without treatment.
 For rashes, antihistamines may help reduce itching and may also relieve congestion and other symptoms.

 For more serious reactions, corticosteroids, such as prednisone, will help to reduce swelling.
 In life-threatening situations, an epinephrine injection can immediately begin to reverse symptoms and is the only effective treatment option.
 If a doctor has prescribed an auto-injector for you, carry two at all times.